Sector14/acorn-electron-core/sdcard/readme.txt

 ## Compatible Mode

-Compatible mode uses a tweaked PAL signal (two fields of 312 lines rather than 312.5 lines) and scan line doubler to increase the chance of working with VGA/DVI/HDMI connected monitors.
+Compatible mode uses a tweaked PAL signal (two fields of 312 lines rather than 312.5 lines) and scan line doubler to increase the chance of the Electron's non-standard signal working with VGA/DVI/HDMI connected monitors.

 Whilst supporting a wider range of displays, the dropping of one line per frame means the core will run slightly faster than normal.
 Roughly 1 second faster per 5 minutes of runtime or 99.9844Hz vs 100.128Hz

-I recommend using compatible mode unless you have a Scart connected TV.

 ## Cables

 For Scart connections a DVI/VGA adapter plus VGA to Scart cable will be needed.
-Be aware that most VGA/Scart cables will not have a compatible pin-out but scart cables can easily have the pins switched.
+Be aware that most VGA/Scart cables will not have a compatible pin-out but most scart cables can easily have the pins switched around.

 See http://www.fpgaarcade.com/punbb/viewtopic.php?id=1211 for instructions on how to modify a regular VGA/Scart cable to work with the replay.

-Alternatively, compatible cables can be bought, they'll be sold as "minimig" such as: http://amigakit.leamancomputing.com/catalog/product_info.php?products_id=919
+Alternatively, compatible cables can be bought, they'll be sold as suitable for the "minimig" such as:

-# Core Status

-The core boots to the Basic prompt in mode 6 with keyboard support.

-Entering of Basic programs should work.
-If you find any exceptions to that, please send me a minimal program example that illustrates the issue.

-Loading of games and saving programs is also supported.
-See the Virtual Cassette section for file format/usage.

-The notable missing features are:

-  - Fast Forward / Rewind
-  - Tape position counter
-  - Any kind of expansions (plus 1 etc)
+http://amigakit.leamancomputing.com/catalog/product_info.php?products_id=919

 # Virtual Cassette Interface